nkrupen/gtfs-schedule-poster-a3-mapless/README.md

 - `google-chrome-stable`
 - `chromium-browser`

-If necessary, modify the Chrome command in `main.py` to match your system.
+If necessary, modify the Chrome command in `main.py`.

 ---

 ## Nested Repository Issue in Colab

-If your path looks like this:
+If your path looks like:

 ```text
 gtfs-schedule-poster-a3-mapless/gtfs-schedule-poster-a3-mapless/main.py
 ```

-You have cloned the repository inside itself.
+You cloned the repository inside itself.
-Use the reset steps above to fix it.
+Use the reset steps above.

 ---